Why have just one color in your bedroom when you could have two?

 Navy Blue and Gray

-Back to the classics with this navy blue and gray colour scheme.
-The colourful pops of pink and turquoise keep the room young and fun.
+Back to the classics with this navy blue and gray color scheme.
+The colorful pops of pink and turquoise keep the room young and fun.

 Get this look with Benjamin Moore Hale Navy and Sherwin Williams Knitting Needles.